 The American Independent Business Alliance (AMIBA) is a non-profit organization helping communities launch and successfully operate an Independent Business Alliance® (IBA), "buy independent, buy local" campaigns, forward pro-local policies, and other initiatives to support local entrepreneurs and vibrant local economies.
 We are a network of, by, and for the community organizations and trade groups that comprise our membership.
 While AMIBA primarily serves U.S. communities, we are happy to help people wherever they reside.

 These IBAs are based on a model we pioneered in 1998.
-Since 2001, IBAs have formed in a diverse range of communities and are playing a crucial role in keeping opportunities alive for entrepreneurs, building more self-reliant and durable communities, and engaging citizens in guiding their community's future.
+Since then, IBAs have formed in a diverse range of communities and are playing a crucial role in keeping opportunities alive for entrepreneurs, building more self-reliant and durable communities, and engaging citizens in guiding their community's future.
 These Alliances already have inspired numerous similar organizations that comprise a key component of a growing Localization Movement.

 AMIBA exists to help local IBAs succeed through networking them to share ideas, developing and sharing resources, and advising on operation and strategy.
 We provide presentations and trainings for individual communities as well as trade shows and conferences to help new Alliances launch or enable individual businesses to engage in effective public education work.